UPDATE MARCH 2022

 PAMELA married Percy William Bullock so see his biography for her.
 She and Percy William had no children.

-HENRY was married twice, each time in the USA to American women.
-He and his first wife Winina had one daughter, Florence, born in 1895.
-Winina died in 1918 and the following year Henry married Mildred Kedge.
+HENRY was married twice, each time in the USA.
+His first wife was Marta Vinineda Trondsen, another recent immigrant to the US, the daughter of a Norwegian ship’s captain.
+They had two daughters, Florence, and Druda.
+Marta Vinineda died in 1918 and the following year Henry married Mildred Kedge.
 He died in 1948 in New Orleans.
-In 1924, Florence married Francisco Rabia Muñóz, an officer in the Mexican army.
+Florence married Francisco Rabia Muñóz; they had no children.
+Druda (1898-1925) married Daniel Pinckney Lattimore of North Carolina; they had two sons, and have descendants in the US.

 ROBERT WALTER was working as a self-employed architect’s surveyor on the day of the census in 1901.
 On that day he was a boarder at Martha Shepherd’s lodging house at 141 Millbrook Road, Shirley Southampton, presumably while he was working on a contract.
 Three months later her married Ethel May Johns, whose father, Lemuel Johns, lived in New Zealand.
 Although their elder son, Derick, was born in Southampton, they then went to live in Italy for several years.
 Their younger son Ronald was born in San Remo and I think they must also have spent time living in Genoa.
 During this period abroad, Ethel May kept a journal - which I saw for sale in May 2013 on the web - and Robert Walter worked on these books: